SHAUNORLANDO/Networking-Training-Program/Module-5/Module-5.md

 ---

-2) Using Packet Tracer, simulate an ARP spoofing attack.
-Analyze the behavior of devices on the network when they receive a malicious ARP response.
+**2) Using Packet Tracer, simulate an ARP spoofing attack.
+Analyze the behavior of devices on the network when they receive a malicious ARP response.**

 **Network Topology:**
 - 1 Switch